Note: Applies to Hyperfish hybrid (on-premises AD) deployments only

 When the agent loses connectivity over this port, the Hyperfish web application will show a "Directory Disconnected" warning, and the agent will attempt to reconnect until connection is re-established.

-To manually test connectivity over this port, attempt to make the following telnet connection to the Hyperfish message queueing service endpoint:
+To manually test connectivity over this port, attempt to make the following telnet connection to the Hyperfish message queuing service endpoint:

 This tests name resolution and network connectivity on the port.